FelixReuthlinger/jtv-pimped/README.md

 # Journey to Valhalla pimped version

-This is a pimped version of the journey to valhalla mod.
+This is a pimped version of the journey to valhalla mod pack.

 ## Overview about pimped features